MODERATE RISK

 Special Circumstances

-Pre-Move-Out Inspection: Tenants have the right to request an initial inspection during the last two weeks of their tenancy.
+Pre-Move-Out Inspection: Tenants have the right to request an initial inspection during the last two weeks of their tenancy and landlords must alert them about this right.
 This inspection allows the tenant to identify potential deductions from the security deposit and gives them the opportunity to fix those issues before moving out.

 DISCLAIMER: Security deposit laws may vary by county or municipality.
 The information provided by Build Whale, Inc. is for